jswaff/chess4j/README.md

 ## Building from Source

-chess4j can be built with or without <a href="https://github.com/jswaff/prophet" target="_blank">Prophet</a> bundled as a static library.

-Whether you want to bundle Prophet or not, you will need a Java 11 (or better) JDK and Maven.
-You will probably also need to ensure the JAVA_HOME environment variable is properly set.
+You will need a Java 24 (or better) JDK and Maven.

-### Without the Prophet Engine

 Clone the repository and go into the chess4j/chess4j-java directory.